ff6347/gestalten-in-code/motion/processing/connectedNodes/index.md

 layout: default
 author: Fabian Morón Zirfas
 title: Connected Nodes
+tags:
+  [
+    processing,
+    color,
+    ui,
+    interact,
+    library,
+    motion,
+    chance,
+    class,
+    repeat,
-tags: [processing, color, ui, interact, library, motion, chance, class, repeat, Law of Connected Elements, ]
+    Law of Connected Elements,
+  ]
 permalink: /motion/connected-nodes/
 summary: Connect nodes by distance.
 A rather complex sketch that makes use of several techniques.
-Similar to <a href="/gestalten-in-code/chance/connect/">Connect</a> and <a href="/gestalten-in-code/chance/distance/">Distance</a>
+Similar to <a href="/chance/connect/">Connect</a> and <a href="/chance/distance/">Distance</a>
 archive: connectedNodes.zip
 ---